View/comment on a planning application

 - Search by property - check the history and details of a specific property

 - Search on a map

-any application and the council will consider your views before making a
+Comment on an application and the council will consider your views before making a decision.

 If sending your comments by post, please ensure you include your full postal